jmaiocco/lmu-385-final-project/README.md

 This repo is for Joe Maiocco's NFA simulator, implemented in Python.

-Lambdas are represented as the underscore "\_" character in input strings.
+Note: Lambdas are represented as the underscore "\_" character in input strings.

+##Command Line Version

+##Non-Command Line Version w/ Test Suite